marin-m/SongRec/README.md

 ### Installing Rust

 First, you need to [install the Rust compiler and package manager](https://www.rust-lang.org/tools/install).
-Rust 1.45.2 was using during the development, stable versions should work as well as nightlies.
+Rust 1.45.2 was used during the development, stable versions should work as well as nightlies.

 Install dependent libraries (nothing exotic):